symmetryinvestments/concurrency/README.md

 - `ignoreError`.
 Redirects the `setException` to `setDone`, so as not to trigger the downstream error path.

-- `finally_`.
-Takes a Sender and a callable or value and completes with that regardless of whether the Sender completed with `setValue` or `setException`.

 - `whenAll`.
 Produces a tuple of values after all Senders produced their values.
 If one or more Senders complete with an error, `whenAll` will complete with the first error, after stopping and awaiting the remaining Senders.
 Likewise, if one Sender completes with cancellation, `whenAll` completes with cancellation as well, after stopping and awaiting the remaining Senders.

 - `retry`.
 It retries the underlying Sender until success or cancellation.
 The retry logic is customizable.
 Included is a Times, that will retry n times and then propagate the latest failure.